eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience with ML frameworks such as PyTorch, MxNET, Tensorflow, etc.
 + Machine Learning: build systems and processes that apply ML technologies, including ranking, content quality, text understanding, search, ads targeting and CTR prediction, etc.
 + Experience in neural network frameworks like TensorFlow, ONNX, Caffe, PyTorch etc. is a plus
++ Lifelong-DNNTM (L-DNN) technology, which reduces the data requirements for AI model development and enables continuous learning in the cloud or at the edge
 + skill set:
 	- extensive experience in deep learning, classifiers, clustering algorithms, and anomaly detection
 	- highly scalable security tools for exploit and bot detection